What Does a Railroad Engineer Do?

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of locomotive engineers is expected to decline by four percent between 2012 and 2022, due to the dramatic decrease in demand for train travel and transportation.
-The BLS also reported the median annual salary earned by such engineers as $53,310 in May 2013.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of locomotive engineers is expected to decline by three percent between 2019 and 2029, due to the dramatic decrease in demand for train travel and transportation.
+The BLS also reported the median annual salary earned by such engineers as $71,870 in May 2020.